-n cooperation with Los Alamos National Laboratory (LANL and the New Mexico Environment Department, the City currently monitors Buckman Wells 1, 6 and 8 for Laboratory derived contamination on a quarterly basis.
-Samples are analyzed for radionuclides, general inorganic chemicals metals, high explosives and organics.
-This repeat sampling has occurred during the years 2001 - 2021 and has indicated that Laboratory-derived radionuclides are not present in the Buckman Wells 1, 6 and 8.
-The results do indicate detectable levels of radionuclides associated with natural sources.
+In cooperation with Los Alamos National Laboratory (LANL) and the New Mexico Environment Department, the City previously monitored Buckman Wells 1, 6 and 8 for Laboratory-derived contamination on a quarterly basis.
+Samples were analyzed for radionuclides, general inorganic chemicals, metals, high explosives and organics.
+This sampling occurred during the years 2001 - 2021.
+Laboratory-derived radionuclides were not present in the Buckman Wells 1, 6 and 8.
+The results indicated detectable levels of radionuclides associated with natural sources.
 These wells are part of the 13 wells that make-up the Buckman Wellfield.
-When these wells are used, water from these wells is delivered to the Buckman Tank prior to distribution into the system
+When these wells are used, water from these wells is delivered to the 10 MG tank prior to distribution into the system.